blendaguedes/blendaguedes/README.md

 ### Oi, I'm Blenda 👩🏻‍💻💪🐈‍⬛🪐🌖

-I am a Data Scientist with a master in Applied Computing, also an **Astronomy** lover.
+I am a Data Scientist and PhD candidate in Computer Science, also an **Astronomy** lover.

 Moveover, my goal is to explore 🔭 and create 💻 Data Science Projects.